What are Stem Cells?

 There are two broad types of stem cells: embryonic stem cells (ESCs) and adult stem cells.
 We use a kind of adult stem cell called mesenchymal stem cells (MSCs).
 These are found in bone marrow and adipose (fat) tissue and recent research shows that MSCs don’t only have the potential to differentiate into bone and fat cells, but also help form ligament, tendon and connective tissues as well as possessing the ability to become neurons, heart cells, liver cells, pancreatic cells, and lung cells.

-This discovery has already changed the way in which many ailments are viewed; stem cell therapy has successfully been used to treat osteoarthritis, COPD, heart conditions, diabetes and much more.
+This discovery has already changed the way in which many ailments are viewed; stem cell application has successfully been used to treat osteoarthritis, COPD, heart conditions, diabetes and much more.
 The potential of stem cells to relieve or reverse previously incurable diseases is literally changing the face of medicine today and we are proud to be at the forefront of this exciting new world.

 If you would like to find out more about our patient funded stem cell research projects please contact us and speak to a trained specialist case worker.